• Skip to primary navigation

 The rice is hand-packed in pretty paper bags and it's still warm when they hand it over.
 Such joy!
 This warm rice feel reminds me of that happy, warm laundry feel.

-The home goods part has everything from plates and cups, chopsticks, donabes, and these cute bento boxes.
+The home goods part has everything from plates and cups, chopsticks, beautiful donabes, and these cute bento boxes.

-On certain days, they'll also offer food made in-store.
-The update customers on this via emails and on Instagram.
-The food range from fresh drinks like this vinegar drink...
+On certain days, they offer special treats made in-store.
+They update customers on this via emails and on Instagram.

 ...where you can opt to add soda and/or honey, to onigiri (I haven't seen those in awhile so be sure to get a few if you spot them), and...